animator/learn-python/contrib/advanced-python/OOPs.md

 cat.speak()  # Accessing method from the Animal class cat.meow()   # Accessing method from the Cat class
 ```
+Hierarchical inheritance is a type of inheritance in object-oriented programming where one class serves as a superclass for multiple subclasses.
+In this inheritance model, each subclass inherits properties and behaviors from the same superclass, creating a hierarchical tree-like structure.

 ```python
 #Multiple Inheritance